As with anything new, growing microgreens for the first time can seem like a daunting task.

 Don't do anything to the tray for 2- to 3-days!

 Two days after sowing the seeds, take a look at the tray without removing the lid.
-You can remove the weight (if you added one) and the towel or cardboard to take a better look.
+You can remove the weight to take a better look.

 You'll see that the seeds have germinated and the tray will look similar to the cover image of this article.
 The seedlings, especially in the middle of the tray, will look white.
 That is ok, once they get some light they'll turn green.

 At this point you have a decision to make.
-If the germination rate looks good and the seedlings are similar to the ones in the image below you can remove the lid and allow the young plants to receive light.
+If the germination rate looks good and the seedlings look similar to the ones in the photo below, you can remove the lid and allow the young plants to receive light.

 Once the seedlings are taking root, it won't be long before you're enjoying your first home grown microgreens.